 For a radio host, the perfect pair of headphones need to be:

-It is incredibly important to test your equipment before you buy it!
+It’s incredibly important to test your equipment before you buy it (if you can)!
 This way, you’ll be able to get a more precise idea regarding the potential of your future acquisition.

-For Teddy, sound is a serious business, no flaw escapes him, that’s why we’ve asked him to choose 5 pro helmets for you.
+For Teddy, sound is a serious business, no flaw escapes him, that’s why we’ve asked him to share his selection of 5 pro helmets with you.

-The first prize in this selection has to go to the American brand specialized in the manufacture radio of manufacture of radio parts.
+The first prize in this selection has to go to the American brand specialized in the manufacture of radio parts.
 Incredibly comfortable, it adapts perfectly to your ears.
-Moreover, this closed helmet will isolate you perfectly in the case of things getting too noisy in the studio.
+Moreover, this closed pair of headphones will isolate you perfectly if things get too noisy in your radio studio.

 The Sony MDR 7506 has an excellent price / quality ratio.
-Being foldable, it’s the perfect ally if you’re broadcasting from a nomadic studio.
-We especially like the sound precision which earns these pair of headphones a place in the rankings.
+Being foldable, it’s the perfect ally if you’re on-the-go, or regularly broadcasting from different spaces.
+We especially appreciate the sound precision which earns these pair of headphones a place in the rankings.

-Perfect for small budgets, these sturdy pair of headphones have nothing to envy in regards to others.
-The brand has already proved its worthiness in the studios.
-The sound, precise and balanced, highlights the bass without making them invasive.
+Perfect for small a budget, this sturdy pair of headphones has nothing to envy in regards to others.
+The brand has already proved its worthiness in the studio.
+The sound, which is precise and balanced, highlights the bass without making them the main event.

 This German brand is specialized in audio and its headphones are of foolproof quality.
-The HD-280 Pro is a closed headphone often used by pros.
+The HD-280 Pro are a closed pair of headphones often used by pros.
 If you’re looking for comfort at a reasonable price, we recommend that you invest in these Sennheiser headphones for your radio studio.
 A valuable ally, especially considering its low price.

 The Beyerdynamic has a very good reputation in the field of radio.
-Perhaps it’s thanks to its lightness and velvet pads which allow you carry out long live broadcasts without any discomfort.
-In any case, it is the team favourite.
+Perhaps it’s thanks to its lightness and velvet pads which allow you to carry out long live broadcasts without any discomfort.
+In any case, it’s the team’ favourite.
 On top of that, certain elements can be modified to add on a couple of years to these headphones.
 Pretty convenient!